centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/troubleshooting-hosts-discovery.md

 ### Additional checks

-Check the user and password are correct in the **/etc/centreon-gorgone/config.d/31-centreon-api.yaml** file.
+- Check that the user and password are correct in the **/etc/centreon-gorgone/config.d/31-centreon-api.yaml** file.

 Check that the user specified in the **/etc/centreon-gorgone/config.d/31-centreon-api.yaml** file is accessing the API configuration.